East Coast Boardwalk, North Point

 The East Coast Boardwalk, located under the Island Eastern Corridor, is about 2.2 kilometres long and is divided into eastern and western sections, linking up the harbourfront from Fortress Hill to Quarry Bay.

 The western section, which was set to open first in January 2025, is about 1.1 kilometres long and comprises the 700-metre boardwalk connecting the East Coast Park Precinct and the North Point Promenade, and the 400-metre enhanced North Point Promenade.
+The eastern section, which was later open in December 2025, connects the North Point Promenade and Hoi Yu Street in Quarry Bay, realizing the vision of“Seamless Boardwalk Linking Island West and East”.

 The East Coast Boardwalk is a “Harbourfront Shared Space” with a “shared path” for the public to carry out various activities such as walking, jogging, cycling, etc., creating a more vibrant and diverse atmosphere.
 An exclusive pedestrian pathway is also available to provide an additional option for the public.